apache/hudi/website/src/pages/tech-specs-1point0.md

 | instantTime    | A long that represents epoch time in millisecond representing the commit time at which record was added.                                                                                                                                                     |

-##

-### Secondary Indexes

-### Functional Indexes
+### Expression Indexes

-A [functional index](https://github.com/apache/hudi/blob/00ece7bce0a4a8d0019721a28049723821e01842/rfc/rfc-63/rfc-63.md) is an index on a function of a column.
+A [expression index](https://github.com/apache/hudi/blob/00ece7bce0a4a8d0019721a28049723821e01842/rfc/rfc-63/rfc-63.md) is an index on a function of a column.
-Hudi supports creating functional indexes for certain unary string and timestamp functions supported by Apache Spark.
+Hudi supports creating expression indexes for certain unary string and timestamp functions supported.
 The index definition specified by the user is serialized to JSON format and saved at a path specified by `hoodie.table.index.defs.path` in [table properties](#table-properties).
-Index itself is stored in Hudi metadata table under the partition `func_index_<user_specified_index_name>`.
+Index itself is stored in Hudi metadata table under the partition `expr_index_<user_specified_index_name>`.

 We covered different [storage layouts](#storage-layout) earlier.
 Functional index aggregates stats by storage partitions and, as such, partitioning can be absorbed into functional indexes.
 From that perspective, some useful functions that can also be applied as transforms on a field to extract and index partitions are listed below.